 At the farm shop you can buy ready-picked fruit in season or, if you prefer, you can ‘Pick Your Own’.
 You can also buy their fruit and juices in local shops and restaurants, and at farmers’ markets.

 Where: High House Fruit Farm, Sudbourne, Woodbridge, Suffolk IP12 2BL

-Just off the A12 (southbound just before the roundabout with the Melton turn off to the 1152) - Strawberries, raspberries, redcurrants and blackcurrants - just the job for a summer pudding!
+Oak Tree Farm is situated Just off the A12 (southbound just before the roundabout with the Melton turn off to the 1152).
+There you can pick strawberries, raspberries, redcurrants and blackcurrants - just the job for a summer pudding!